 When will Star Wars Land open?

-Star Wars: Galaxy’s Edge opened in Disneyland on May 31, 2019 with a reservation period.
-The land will open to all guests on June 24, 2019.
-Star Wars: Galaxy’s Edge will open in Hollywood Studios at Walt Disney World on August 29, 2019.
+Star Wars: Galaxy’s Edge opened to all guests on June 24, 2019.
+Star Wars: Galaxy’s Edge will open in Disney’s Hollywood Studios at Walt Disney World on August 29, 2019.
 We will cover more details on opening at each resort below!
 For now, we’re going to get more into the exact contents of the land.

 Star Wars Land — Disneyland vs. Walt Disney World